yift/findit/docs/syntax/method/list/filter.md

 # Filter list method

-The `filter`  method is used to filter a map and return another map with the filtered values.
+The `filter`  method is used to filter a list and return another list with the filtered values.

 The method takes a single argument that is the function to filter the item.
 The format is `<list>.filter($<name> <filter_with_$name>)`.